DPA Selection for 2019-2020

 Fall RA Training:

-Saturday, December 22: Residence Halls Close for Fall Semester - DPAs should plan to depart from campus on the 22nd
+Saturday, December 21: Residence Halls Close for Fall Semester - DPAs are permitted to depart campus as early as December 13.

 Winter DPA Training:

-Saturday, January 19: All students can return to campus at Noon
+Saturday, January 18: DPAs may return to campus at Noon

-If you have any questions regarding the DPA Selection Process, please contact Sha Duncan-Smith, Associate Dean of Diversity, Inclusion, & Community Development and Interim Director, Diversity Peer Advisor Program.
+If you have any questions regarding the DPA Selection Process, please contact Michelle D. Ray, Director, Diversity Peer Advisor Program.